shreoshiSaharoy/Distributed-Library-Management-System/README.md

 * sudo -u postgres psql

 In the postgres shell, run the following:
-1. CREATE ROLE replica WITH REPLICATION LOGIN PASSWORD '<your replica user password>';
+1. CREATE ROLE replica WITH REPLICATION LOGIN PASSWORD 'your replica user password';
 2. CREATE DATABASE librarydb;
 3. exit the shell